Astro-Imaging SIG

 Please NOTE: call 503-594-6044 Option 1 after 3:00 p.m. on the day of the event for a recorded announcement about the status of the night's event.
 Scheduled Public Nights might be cancelled on account of:

-Poor sky conditions - generally any forecast for skys that are not at least "mostly clear".
+Poor sky conditions - generally any forecast for skies that are not at least "mostly clear."
+However, we are trying to have more non-telescope activities so we can still open on cloudy nights.

 A lack of volunteers to open and coordinate the event.